BensassiMohammed/GarageManager/replit.md

 # Garage Management System

 ## Overview
 A complete full-stack web application for managing a small garage business.
-The application handles clients, vehicles, inventory (products and services), work orders, invoicing, payments, and expenses.
+The application handles clients, vehicles, inventory (products and services) with price history, work orders with product discounts, invoicing with payment allocation, and expenses for a small garage business.

 ## Tech Stack
 - **Backend**: Spring Boot 3.2 with Java 17, Maven, SQLite database